-It was a time of social turmoil.
-All over the Mediterranean and the Middle East, people and nations were on the move and the Hebrew tribes, coming up from Egypt, were among these migratory groups.
+This wasn’t just happening in Canaan.
+All over the Mediterranean and the Middle East, people and nations were on the move and the Hebrew tribes, coming up from Egypt with Moses, were among these migratory groups.

-Archaeological research shows that their occupation of Canaan happened not by sudden conquest, as the Bible describes, but by gradual infiltration.
 The Canaanites naturally resisted this intrusion, as the stories of Deborah and Jael show only too well.
-The Canaanites were more technologically advanced than the Israelites, who for a long time had only a precarious hold on the territory.
+They were more technologically advanced than the Israelites – they could smelt metal for a start, which meant they had superior weapons and ploughs.

 iron was introduced for household and farm tools, which was a major technological breakthrough; iron was harder, less likely to break than bronze, and blades would keep sharp for a longer time